Constraints on the Symmetry Energy from PREX-II in the Multimessenger Era

 Within the eSHF model~\cite{Cha09,ZhangZ16} which includes $13$ Skyrme interaction parameters $\alpha$, $t_0\sim t_5$, $x_0\sim x_5$ and the spin-orbit coupling constant $W_0$, we have

 and

 where $m$ is the nucleon rest mass and $k_F =(3\pi ^2/2\rho)^{1/3}$ is the Fermi momentum.
 The last term in Eqs.~(\ref{Eq:E0}) and (\ref{Eq:Esym}) is from the momentum dependence of three-body forces which is not considered in the standard SHF model (see, e.g., Ref.~\cite{Cha97}).
 The eSHF provides a successful framework to describe simultaneously nuclear matter, finite nuclei, and NSs~\cite{ZhangZ16}.
 The $13$ Skyrme parameters $\alpha$, $t_0\sim t_5$, $x_0\sim x_5$ can be expressed explicitly in terms of the following $13$ macroscopic quantities (pseudo-parameters)~\cite{ZhangZ16}: $\rho_0$, $E_{0}(\rho_0)$, $K_0$, $J_0$, $E_{\rm sym}(\rho_r)$, $L(\rho_r)$, $K_{\rm sym}(\rho_r)$, the isoscalar effective mass $m_{s,0}^{\ast}$, the isovector effective mass $m_{v,0}^{\ast}$, the gradient coefficient $G_S$, and the symmetry-gradient coefficient $G_V$, the cross gradient coefficient $G_{SV}$, and the Landau parameter $G_0'$ of SNM in the spin-isospin channel.
-In this work, instead of directly using the $13$ Skyrme parameters, we use the $13$ macroscopic model parameters in the eSHF calculations for nuclear matter, finite nuclei and NSs~\cite{ZhangZ16}.
+Instead of directly using the $13$ Skyrme parameters, we use here the $13$ macroscopic model parameters in the eSHF calculations for nuclear matter, finite nuclei and NSs~\cite{ZhangZ16}.

 For NSs, we consider the conventional NS model, i.e., the NS contains core, inner crust and outer crust with the core including only neutrons, protons, electrons and possible muons ($npe\mu$).
 For the details, one is referred to Refs.~\cite{ZhangZ16,ZhouY19PRD,ZhouY19ApJ}.
-We would like to emphasize that in the following NS calculations, the core-crust transition density $\rho_{\rm t}$ is determined self-consistently by a dynamical approach~\cite{XuJ09ApJ} and the causality condition is guaranteed.
+We would like to emphasize that in the following NS calculations, the core EOS is obtained from full eSHF calculations with model parameters constrained by properties of both finite nuclei and NSs as well as HIC flow data, and the core-crust transition density $\rho_{\rm t}$ is determined self-consistently by a dynamical approach~\cite{XuJ09ApJ}.
+In addition, all the constructed eSHF parameter sets used in the following NS calculations are required to satisfy the causality condition.

 \textit{Result and discussion.}--- For the $13$ macroscopic model parameters in eSHF, we fix $E_{\rm sym}(\rho_c) = 26.65$~MeV since it has been obtained with high precision by analyzing the binding energy difference of heavy isotope pairs~\cite{ZhangZ13}.
 Furthermore, the $L_c$ essentially determines the $\Delta r_{\rm{np}}$ of heavy nuclei~\cite{ZhangZ13}, while the higher-order parameters $J_0$ and $K_{\rm sym}$ only weakly affect the properties of finite nuclei but are critical for NS properties~\cite{ZhouY19PRD,ZhouY19ApJ}.
 To explore the $\Delta r_{\rm{np}}$ and NSs, therefore, our strategy is to search for the parameter space of $L_c$, $J_0$ and $K_{\rm sym}$ under the constraints on the SNM EOS from flow data as well as the limits from GW170817 and NS observations, while with the other $10$ parameters ($\rho_0$, $E_{0}(\rho_0)$, $K_0$, $m_{s,0}^{\ast}$, $m_{v,0}^{\ast}$, $G_S$, $G_V$, $G_{SV}$, $G_0'$, and $W_0$) being obtained by fitting the nuclear data on the binding energies, charge rms radii, GMR energies, and spin-orbit energy level splittings (see Refs.~\cite{ZhangZ16,ZhouY19PRD,ZhouY19ApJ} for details) to guarantee that the eSHF can successfully describe nuclear properties (the relative deviations of charge radii and total binding energies for medium and heavy nuclei from data are less than $0.5\%$).
 From the obtained $L_c$, $J_0$ and $K_{\rm sym}$, one can extract information on EOS, $\Delta r_{\rm{np}}$, and NSs.